wate-labs/wate/README.md

 the prefix `$captures.` and the name of the capture (e.g.
 `"myParam": "$captures.capturedValue`)

+If you need to capture a value from the respective request you can do so by using the prefix `$request.` in front.
+It will extract the value after the prefix, e.g.
+`$request.my.value` will extract the jsonata path `my.value` from the request.

 Captures are also needed if you want to do assertions.
 Assertions are descibed below.